michael-fischer/SaintconPython/Module 06 - Functions/readme.md

 print(x,y)
 ```

 Considering the capabilities of the language you are using is important for every language.
 Python developers even coined a name for it - _pythonic_.
-Thinking about the capabilities is very important.
+Thinking about these capabilities is very important.
 While you are reading you may see non-pythonic examples to illustrate concepts but eventually arive at a pythonic conclusion.

+## Generators
+There is another method to return multipe

 # Classes
 A python class is a template for putting together objects within Python.
 Object oriented programing is a class all on its own but we should keep well known object oriented principles in mind.
 Objects have attributes and functions associated with it.
 Classes are defined by the *class* keyword followed by the name of the class and a colon.
 By convention, classnames start with an uppercase name.